 In Dalhousie Square in Calcutta a particular area is named as BBD Bagh after Benoy Basu, Badal Gupta, Dinesh Gupta.
 During the freedom struggle the trio had launched an attack on the Secretariat Building in Dalhousie Square in Calcutta to kill a Simpson, the then Inspector General of Prisons and a supposedly cruel sadistic person.
 The trio subsequently killed themselves.
 The question is, did they know that a square would be named after them?
 No. Their single intention was to lay down their lives for the cause espoused.
 The freedom of their country.
 This is true commitment.
-True heroes who are not interested in knowing whether they are 'sung' or 'unsung'.

-The inspirational Nanasaheb Parulekar who studied in Columbia University, came to India and established 'Sakal' Newspaper on 1st Jan 1932.
+The inspirational Nanasaheb Parulekar studied in Columbia University, came to India and established 'Sakal' Newspaper on 1st Jan 1932.
 He could have very well stayed in the US.
-But he came back & used Sakal Newspaper to take the movement of Gandhiji forward.
+But he came back and used Sakal Newspaper to take the movement of Gandhiji forward.
 One true thought and the landscape of Marathi news, nay, Indian news, was changed forever.

-In any struggle, you have to realize that you have to do your bit, keep your nose to the grind & plough on because you ultimately have to join those faceless, nameless anonymous soldiers who have partaken in ideological wars over innumerable years with that half-hoisted flag of truth on their shoulders, but whose names are not mentioned on any tombstones or shrines.
+In any struggle, you have to realize that you have to do your bit, keep your nose to the grind and plough on because you ultimately have to join those faceless, nameless anonymous soldiers who have partaken in ideological wars over innumerable years, but whose names are not mentioned on any tombstones or shrines.
 Aruna Asaf Ali - Grand Old Lady of the Indian Independence - Despite being a part of Bengal's prestigious Brahmo Samaj and related to Tagore, Aruna married a Muslim 23 years her senior, going against family resistance.
 Aruna Ali went to jail at the age of 21 for having taken part in the Salt Satyagraha, and became the face of the Quit India Movement by planting the Indian Flag at Gowalia Tank Maidan on the 9th August 1942.
 Subsequently she went into hiding for 4 years, avoiding arrest, and did not come out, until the arrest warrant for her was withdrawn.

 And last but not the least, look at the legendary Savitribai Phule.
 She belonged to the Mali community, a marginalized community belonging to Other Backward Caste (OBC).
 She got married at the age of 9 to Jyotiba Phule, who taught her and imparted education to her.
-Together they decided to educate the so-called lower class to fight inequality & social oppression.
+Together they decided to educate the so-called lower class to fight inequality and social oppression.
 Sagunabai who was Jyotiba mentor, encouraged her.
 At the age of 17 Savitribai Phule opened the first Women's School in Pune.
-Savitribai also promoted Teacher's Education.
 Upper class Indians, being against this idea of education for the repressed classes of India, threw cow-dung on her, on her way to school, to deter her from her goal.
-She was advised by Jyotiba to take an extra saree, and to change clothes, once she reaches school.
-Because many people complained, ultimately both Jyotiba & Savitribai were thrown out of their house.
+She was advised by Jyotiba to take an extra saree and to change clothes, once she reached school.
+Because many people complained, ultimately both Jyotiba and Savitribai were thrown out of their house.
 They were given shelter on humanitarian grounds by one Usman Sheikh.
 His sister was already educated.
-Fatima Begum Sheikh joined hands with Savitribai, became the first Muslim Woman Teacher.
+Fatima Begum Sheikh became the first Indian Muslim Woman Teacher to join hands with Savitribai.
 Together, from 1848 to 1852, they opened up 18 schools across Maharashtra.
-In 2015, Pune University was re-named Savitribai Phule Pune University.
+In 2015, a solid 163 years later, Pune University got re-named as Savitribai Phule Pune University.